Pranisha-Neupane/portifolio1/README.md

 - HTML: For structuring the webpage
 - CSS: For styling the webpage (including animations and transitions)
 - JavaScript: For any interactive components
-- Bootstrap: For responsive design (if used)
+- Bootstrap: For responsive design

 ## Getting Started